Travel Insurance Thailand

 Which insurance covers motorbikes in Thailand?

 Motorbike coverage varies by insurer.
-Most require a valid motorcycle license and helmet.
-Always verify your specific policy covers motorbike riding before renting.
+Most require a valid motorcycle license.
+Exception: Genki Traveler covers scooters up to 125cc WITHOUT requiring a motorcycle license — the only insurer offering this.
+SafetyWing covers up to 50cc with license.
+Always verify your policy before renting.
 See our complete motorbike guide for details.

 Does insurance cover diving and snorkeling?